 Photography students have advanced skills and knowledge of photography and digital image processing.
 New Media students have advanced skills and knowledge of video, multimedia, coding or animation.
 Students are self-motivated and have multiple portfolios of their artwork.

 Dive into the possibilities of the computer’s extraordinary feats in our digital age.
-This workshop is ideal for students looking to expand their control animations and processing skills as well as those wanting to use creative coding exported to Real-Time Interactive Projection Mapped Systems.
-Participants work with Sublime Text 3 to edit code and HYPE Framework.
+This workshop is ideal for students looking to expand their control animations and processing skills as well as those wanting to use creative coding exported to a laser cutter.
+Participants work with Sublime Text 3 to edit code using Processing and the HYPE Framework.
 Throughout the week, efficient production techniques are explored.